 - Sesame seeds

 - 1-2 red onions

 - Green sliced jalapenos from glass

 - 1 large eggplant, sliced in 1 cm circular pieces

 - For the dressing whisk mayonnaise, vinegar, sour crème, pepper and salt together in a bowl until smooth and creamy.

 - Combine the shredded carrots and green cabbage with the dressing and put it in the refrigerator for about 3 hours or overnight.

 - Start barbecuing the eggplant slices and Beef patties.
 Make sure you sprinkle the eggplants with some olive oil then put them directly on the BBQ and grill them for about 8-10 minutes, turning occasionally until well browned and tender.

 - Beef patties need around 5 minutes per side.

-Build the Cole Slaw Burger by stacking all ingredients by taste: I started with a grilled eggplant, then some coleslaw, then the beef patty, again some coleslaw, some fresh onions, some jalapenos, and on top one more grilled eggplant.
+Build the Eggplant Burger by stacking all ingredients by taste: I started with a grilled eggplant, then some coleslaw, then the beef patty, again some coleslaw, some fresh onions, some jalapenos, and on top one more grilled eggplant.